All-The-Vibes/v0-chat-mode/README.md

 - **No API Dependencies**: Generate v0-quality code without calling v0 or AI SDK APIs
 - **Zero Context Switching**: Stay in your editor—no copying and pasting from web UIs
+- **Visual-to-Code**: Paste screenshots, wireframes, or design mockups directly in chat to generate matching implementations
 - **Production-Grade Code**: Get the same high-quality, modern Next.js patterns that v0 produces
 - **Rapid Prototyping**: Build complete features with natural language prompts
 - **Full Customization**: Extend or modify the agent mode to fit your workflow